-The idea behind getting rid of these types of foods that are making you so desperately unhealthy (which again, is just not true) is that cleansing yourself for a month will restore you back to a healthy state.
-What this actually does more often than not is more harmful than what you were doing before.
+The idea behind getting rid of these types of foods that are making you so desperately unhealthy (which again is not true) is that cleansing yourself for a month will restore you back to a healthy state.
+What this actually does, more often than not, is more harmful than what you were doing before.

 The Real Detox Diet